AngelLando/archioweb-rest-api/README.md

 ## Resources
 This API allows you to work with Users, Thumbnails and Guesses:

-* A Thumbnail MUST have one User (who is a Person).
+* A Thumbnail MUST have one User.
 * A Guess MUST have one User and one Thumbnail.
 * A Guess CANNOT be made on a thumbnail if the user who make the guess is the same that the one who created the thumbnail.